yannbriancon/spring-hibernate-query-utils/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-While investigating the performance problems in my SpringBoot application, I discovered the infamous N+1 queries problem (more details on this problem [here](https://medium.com/@mansoor_ali/hibernate-n-1-queries-problem-8a926b69f618)) that was killing the performance of my services.
+While investigating the performance problems in my SpringBoot application, I discovered the infamous N+1 queries problem that was killing the performance of my services.
+Check the article [Eliminate Spring Hibernate N+1 Queries](https://medium.com/sipios/eliminate-spring-hibernate-n-plus-1-queries-f0bcf6a83de2?source=friends_link&sk=5ba0f2493af1d8496a46d5f116effa96) for more details.

 After managing to fix this problem, I had to find a way to detect it and raise the alarm to avoid any developer to introduce new ones.